mila-iqia/blocks/docs/tutorial.rst

 >>> monitor = DataStreamMonitoring(
 ...     variables=[cost], data_stream=data_stream_test, prefix="test")

-We can use the :class:`.MainLoop` to combine all the different bits and pieces now.
+We can now use the :class:`.MainLoop` to combine all the different bits and pieces.
 We use two more extensions to make our training stop after a single epoch and to make sure that our progress is printed.

 >>> from blocks.main_loop import MainLoop